Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

-In the previous work~\cite{Nikitina2023-Nonlinearcirculardi}, the general form of the decomposition of the nonlinear polarization $\mathbf{P}^{2\omega}(\vb r)$~\eqref{eq_shg_baza} has already been obtained for an achiral nanostructure with $\text{C}_{\mathfrak{n}\text{v}}$ or $\text{D}_{\mathfrak{n}\text{h}}$ symmetry irradiated by a normally incident circularly polarized plane wave.
-One of the main things to do here is rewriting $\hat{\chi}^{(q)}$ tensor in spherical coordinates, as it was done, e.g. in~\cite{Toftul2023-Nonlinearity-Induced, Gladyshev2024-FastSimulationofLi} for $\hat{\chi}^{(2)}$.
-After that, we get all possible additional momentum projections $m_\chi$ (it is the multiplier which stands in the terms like $\sin(m_\chi\varphi)$ or $\cos(m_\chi\varphi)$ if one looks at the tensor components written in cylindrical coordinates), as well as differences $\Delta m_\chi=m_\chi-m'_\chi$ between all possible different values.
-Now, due to the fact that the geometry of the problem is the same but nanostructures are irradiated by an optic vortex beam we can introduce the same expression with only one generalization: the projection of the momentum of the incident vortex $\pm m^{\text{in}}$ instead of the $\pm 1$, as it was for the plane wave.
+In the previous work~\cite{Nikitina2023-Nonlinearcirculardi}, the general form of the decomposition of the nonlinear polarization $\mathbf{P}^{2\omega}(\vb r)$~\eqref{eq_shg_baza} has been obtained for an achiral nanostructure with $\text{C}_{\mathfrak{n}\text{v}}$ or $\text{D}_{\mathfrak{n}\text{h}}$ symmetry irradiated by a normally incident circularly polarized plane wave. {To obtain polarization in the general case, two steps are necessary. {Firstly, one should describe} the field inside the nanostructure on the fundamental frequency{: its multipolar decomposition contains the functions with $m$ equal to the sum of the total angular momentum projection of the incident field and} additional momentum projections, $\mathfrak{n}\nu$ {(where $\nu \in \mathbb{Z}$)}, which are multiples of the rotational symmetry of the nanoparticle {characterized by the number $\mathfrak{n}$}. {Secondly, it is required to} rewrite the $\hat{\chi}^{(q)}$ tensor in cylindrical coordinates,} as it was done, e.g. in~\cite{Toftul2023-Nonlinearity-Induced, Gladyshev2024-FastSimulationofLi} for $\hat{\chi}^{(2)}$ {or for $\hat{\chi}^{(3)}$ in the Appendix~\ref{sec:app:tens}.} After that, we get all possible additional momentum projections $m_\chi$ (it is the multiplier which stands in the terms like {$\exp(m_\chi\varphi)$} if one looks at the tensor components written in cylindrical coordinates), as well as differences $\Delta m_\chi=m_\chi-m'_\chi$ between all possible different values. {Note that the values of the $m_\chi$ are related to the rotational symmetry of the lattice, but in fact, the symmetry of the tensor is in some sense ``higher'' than the symmetry of the lattice itself, being restricted by the tensor transformation properties and its rank. } Now, due to the fact that the geometry of the problem is the same but nanostructures are irradiated by a vortex beam, we can introduce the same expression as in~\cite{Nikitina2023-Nonlinearcirculardi} with only one generalization: the projection of the momentum of the incident vortex $\pm m^{\text{in}}$ instead of the values $\pm 1$, as it was for the plane wave.
 Thus, the decomposition of the nonlinear polarization $\mathbf{P}^{2\omega}(\vb r)$ for the second-harmonic can be written in the cylindrical coordinates $r,z,\varphi$ in the following form: